Table of Contents

 - 48 contributions paid (Class A, E, H or S) or credited in the last OR second last complete contribution year before the date of your claim

-In order to qualify for the payment you may be required to undergo a medical assessment by a doctor employed by the Department of Employment Affairs and Social Protection.
-A DEASP Deciding Officer will take all medical evidence into consideration when deciding if you qualify for the payment.
+In order to qualify for the payment you may be required to undergo a medical assessment by a doctor employed by the Department of Social Protection.
+A DSP Deciding Officer will take all medical evidence into consideration when deciding if you qualify for the payment.